tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ![[Pasted image 20240927151428.png]]

-Matt stopped using Bold weight and uses only semibold and regular to reduce the gap in the weights to ma
+Matt stopped using Bold weight and uses only semibold and regular to reduce the gap in the weights to make it feel more harmonious.
+But this depends on the overall aesthetics of the design and the font type.